triptych/digitalgarden/src/site/notes/Digital Garden/My First Sprout.md

 I finally have a way to share all my odd ideas via this digital garden, and keep them all in my larger [Obsidian](https://obsidian.md) vault.
 I'm so happy!

+Now, I need to actually post things worth talking about.